Have an Overgrown or Dying Terrarium? Get Creative with a Terrarium Makeover

 Remove the plants from the nursery pots and plant them in the soil.
 Water the soil well and pour off any excess water that isn’t absorbed in 30 minutes.

 Once the plants are in, get creative with decorative elements.
 Items such as found bark and stones look right at home in a terrarium, as do moss, glass, ceramic, and miniature garden figurines.
-I made some clay mushrooms which you can see how to do over on my eBay blog.

 The design is where you can get creative and show off your personality!